severalpens/metamaskdemo/README.md

 # Ethers.js Demo Using Metamask and React.js

 ## STATUS
-Only t1_generateAccounts, t2_getBalance, t3_transferEth have been integrated.
+Only t1_generateAccounts, t2_getBalance, t3_transferEth have been integrated so far.
+I'll try and do the others soon.
 Pull requests always welcome :).

 ## Description
 This repo contains demo code for interacting with the Ethereum blockchain using the Ethers.js library and Metamask browser plugin.